What is a Good or Average Direct Mail Response Rate for Direct Mail Marketing?

 The only question now is how we can compare direct mail campaigns to advertisements in an effective way.

 The answer, however, is a simple one.
 All you have to do is compare the Cost Per Response of your direct mail campaign and advertisements.
 The Cost Per Response is a common denominator that can effectively tell you how well or badly your direct mail campaigns and advertisements are doing.
-In fact, you can use Cost Per Response as a denominator on pretty much all marketing strategies.
+You can use Cost Per Response as a denominator on pretty much all marketing strategies.

 Also Read: Address Data Quality